 The Western Heritage Program consists of safety clinics, regional competitions and a state competition.

 Safety clinics are offered in many different areas across the state from spring to early summer.
-The safety clinic allows youth to practice each opportunity that is offered in western heritage and work with adult volunteers to ensure that both the youth and their horse are safe to be able to participate in each activity.
+The safety clinic allows youth to practice each opportunity offered in Western Heritage and work with adult volunteers to ensure that both the youth and their horse are safe to participate in each activity.

 At the safety clinic, you and your horse will work with an adult to explore how well you both can safely compete in a specific activity.
 Once certified, you and your horse are approved to participate in the regional event in each area you are certified.

 Regional competition events